pawurb/WaitForIt/README.md

     // increment scenario specific event counter
     static func triggerEvent()

-    // try to execute a scenario
-    // Scenario counts as executed only if bool param passed into a block was `true` static func execute(completion: @escaping (Bool) -> Void)
+    // try to execute a scenario (it counts as executed only if bool param passed into a block was `true`) static func execute(completion: @escaping (Bool) -> Void)

     // reset scenario event and execution counters